Priority Deadline: Monday, July 31, 2023, 11:59 pm

 - Enthusiasm for working independently and as a team to serve the community in an inclusive, creative, and fast-paced environment

-- To be available a minimum of 5 hours per week for a minimum total commitment of 20 hours per month from August 2022 through March 2023.
-The specific schedule will be worked out with the Art Programs Manager and will include weekly hours onsite at Root Division, 2nd
+- To be available a minimum of 5 hours per week for a minimum total commitment of 20 hours per month from September 2023 through April 2024.
+The specific schedule will be worked out with the Art Programs Manager and will include weekly hours onsite at Root Division, 2nd Saturday receptions, 1-2 weeknights per quarter for additional program activities or meetings, and additional hours if desired.

 - Basic photo, video, graphic design, and/or web based skills (or a willingness to learn)